davidfu0826/web/README.md

 # Teknologkåren LTH

-This is the repository containing the code for the Rails application acting as a CMS system for teknologkåren at LTH
+This is the repository containing the code for the Rails application acting as a CMS system for Teknologkåren at LTH

 ## Development setup